4 Steps to Preplanning a Funeral

-At the preplanning conference, your family service counselor will help you capture your information and desires in a planning guide.
+At the preplanning appointment, your family service counselor will help you capture your information and desires in a planning guide.
 Details will include:

 Vital statistics, including your place and date of birth, education level, occupation, and military background, will be gathered.
 You’ll also be asked to provide names of loved ones, such as your parents, spouse, children, grandchildren, and other relatives.
 These details will be used complete your death certificate and write your obituary.

 These list how you want to be honored.
 They may include disposition, type of service and location, officiant, pallbearers, flowers, favorite poems or passages, musical selections, and burial location.

 Your family service counselor will then provide an itemized estimate of your funeral expenses.
 Please note these amounts are quoted at present day prices and do not take inflation into account.
 If you’d like to see how inflation might affect this amount, try our Funeral Expenses calculator.

 3. Pick a payment option

 Now that you have an idea of what your desired funeral plans will cost, you need to decide whether you will prefund them to save your loved ones the expense.
 Fortunately, options are available, so you should be able to find a solution that meets your needs.